doubleecpu/RaspberryPi3B_Tools/README.md

 ## Examples:

 ## What's New For Version 0.0.1
+### 12/05/2020
+* Added Bash Script to setup Wordpress localhost
+* Added Host Menu
+* Changed Menu to DB Stack (plan to add Flask and Node JS)
+* Fixed to run App.py on Command Line
 ### 9/18/2020
 * Setup as Python Package formatting, Set up Test Driven Development Files, Synced To GitHub